danielv089/airlines-data-warehouse-pg/README.md

 ## 🧱 Architecture Layers

 ### Bronze Layer
-- Raw flight, , cancellation, carrier, weather, and airport data stored in CSV files
+- Raw flight, cancellation, carrier, weather, and airport data stored in CSV files
-- Data stored in staging tables in the bronze schema without transformation.
+- Data loaded into staging tables in the bronze schema without transformation.
 - Preserving raw data.

 ### Silver Layer
 - Data validation, cleansing and transormation, when needed.
 - The raw data is already relatively clean, so minimal transformation was applied.
 - Purpose is refining data quality and apply consistent formatting and ensure atomicity.
+- There are missing data in the weather reports due of cancelled flights.

 ### Gold Layer
 - Creating and loading data into dimension and fact tables.